 - As soon as the selected workflow was launched successfully, an empty token will instantly appear on the OK output pin. - When the selected workflow encountered errors while being launched (for example a SmartName that can't be resolved), the input files will be placed on the Error output pin. - When using a SmartName for the name of the workflow to launch, be aware that this field is only calculated once.
-So if it is needed to calculate this SmartName per input file, you need to use the Splitter workflow control as the workflow step before this one. - The selected workflow is always run without any Job context, even when the main workflow was run in a Job context.
-This means that you can't use Job-related SmartNames inside that workflow. - When the here launched workflow has a value for a workflow parameter, it will be overruled by the value of that same workflow parameter that is set by the main workflow at the moment this workflow control starts. - The selected workflow is always launched with priority 'Normal'. - This workflow control requires some kind of input file (a non-empty token).
+So if it is needed to calculate this SmartName per input file, you need to use the Splitter workflow control as the workflow step before this one. - When the here launched workflow has a value for a workflow parameter, it will be overruled by the value of that same workflow parameter that is set by the main workflow at the moment this workflow control starts. - The selected workflow is always launched with priority 'Normal'. - This workflow control requires some kind of input file (a non-empty token).